Greed: Genetics

 Some research suggests there is a genetic basis for greed.
 It is possible people who have a shorter version of the ruthlessness gene (AVPR1a) may behave more selfishly.

 Art

-In 1828 Pieter van der Heyden personificated greed in his engraved image after drawings by Pieter Bruegel the Elder.
+In 1558, Pieter van der Heyden personified greed in his engraved image after drawings by Pieter Bruegel the Elder.

-More recently, artists like Umberto Romano (1950), Michael Craig-Martin (2008) and Diddo (2012) devoted works of art to greed.
+More recently, artists like Umberto Romano (1950), Michael Craig-Martin (2008) and Diddo (2012) have devoted works of art to greed.